toji/webgpu-gltf-case-study/index.md

 }
 ```

-For each material we need to populate a uniform buffer with the material's scalar and vector values, and then create a bind group pointing to both that buffer and the appropriate textures.
+For each material we need to populate a uniform buffer with the material's scalar and vector values, and then create a bind group pointing to both that buffer and the appropriate textures and samplers.

 ```js
 function setupMaterial(gltf, material, materialGpuData) {